WICG/import-maps/spec.md

 Without these URL resolution modifications, the fetch algorithm would just receive the raw URL `import:../hamsters.jpg`.
 It would need to either fail the fetch, or assume that it's meant to be relative to the current settings object's API base URL, i.e. treat it as just `../hamsters.jpg`.

-This is also crucial for making module import maps' scopes feature work as expected with `import:` URLs.
-Consider the following module import map:
+This is also crucial for making import maps' scopes feature work as expected with `import:` URLs.
+Consider the following import map:

 ```json
 {